Paramdigma/Posters/_posters/_default.md

   month:
   year:

-collaborator-logos: # Images only!
+collaborator-logos: # Path to images only!
   -

 schedule:
   - name:
-    details:
+    details: # List of detailed descriptions
       -

 landscape: # True or false